Nissan Qashqai (first generation): Japan

-Sunderland-built model was also exported to Japan until December 2007.
+The Sunderland-built model was also exported to Japan until December 2007.
 The car here was renamed to Nissan Dualis.
 This name refers to the duality of the driver's life: an "on" (active and busy) and "off" (quiet) life, the car fits both options at once.
 The main reason for the name change is the difficulty in pronouncing the word "Qashqai" in Japanese.
 Export of the car to Japan began on March 2, 2007, and sales there began on May 22 or 23, with prices ranging from 1,953,000 to 2,430,750 yen.
 All cars sold in Japan were exclusively equipped with a two-litre petrol engine coupled to a continuously variable transmission.
 Initially it was planned to sell about 2000 cars per month, but one week after the start of sales for the model received more than 5000 orders.

+The Japanese domestic market Dualis was offered in 2.0 G, 2.0 S, 2.0 G Four, and 2.0 S Four trim levels.
+All models are powered by 2.0-litre MR20DE engine matched to six-speed Xtronic CVT.
+The Dualis was discontinued in Japan on 31 March 2014, after which the Juke was the only Nissan's mini SUV still produced and sold in Japan until 2019.

 Since the plant in Sunderland could not meet with the ever-increasing demand for Qashqai in both Europe and Japan, in August 2007 it was decided to move the production of the Japanese model from the UK to Japan itself.
 From December 2007 or January 2008, the Dualis was assembled at a rate of 24,000 cars per year at the local Nissan Kyushu Plant, located in Kanda, Fukuoka Prefecture.
 The car underwent a minor restyling in September 2009.
 The Dualis received a new grille (similar to the Qashqai+2 grille in Europe), and side chrome door covers and fog lamps became standard equipment.
 In the interior, beige seats and HDD Carwings navigation system became available as options for the 20G and 20G FOUR trims.
 The updated model went on sale on 8 September 2009 with prices ranging from 2,084,250 to 2,504,250 yen.